-7.1 Applicability

-7.1.1 This section applies only if the Customer operates electric generating facilities and participates in the wholesale transmission market.
-The Customer will follow the ERCOT Operating Guides and ERCOT Protocols or other regulatory requirements that apply to their facilities

-7.2 Unit Operation
+- 7.1 Applicability - 7.1.1 This section applies only if the Customer operates electric generating facilities and participates in the wholesale transmission market.
+The Customer shall follow the ERCOT Operating Guides and ERCOT Protocols or other regulatory requirements that apply to their facilities - 7.2 Unit Operation - 7.2.1 Where CNP owns the interconnecting substation and there is not an in-line breaker to synchronize a generating unit, the Customer has control of CNP's substation breakers that are functioning as generator breakers.
+CNP has operational control of the disconnect switches associated with these breakers.

-- 7.2.1 Where CNP owns the interconnecting substation and there is not an in-line breaker to synchronize a generating unit, the Customer will have control of CNP's substation breakers that are functioning as generator breakers.
-CNP will have operational control of the disconnect switches associated with these breakers. - 7.2.2 The Customer will have generation control personnel on duty at the generating unit site at all times that the generating units are on-line. - 7.2.3 The Customer or Customer's representative will notify the RTO System Controller (281-894-0491) immediately before a unit is synchronized and connected to CNP's transmission system.
-The Customer will report forced unit outages. - 7.2.4 The Customer will operate units to support the transmission system voltage by regulating reactive power output up to levels demonstrated in the ERCOT tests as required in the ERCOT Protocols.
-The Customer will maintain the ERCOT specified voltage level unless otherwise directed by the RTO System Dispatcher or ERCOT.
-If ERCOT specifies a maximum voltage in addition to the recommended level, the Customer will maintain the maximum voltage only during light system load conditions.
-If the ERCOT does not specify a voltage level, the Customer will provide reactive support based on instructions provided by ERCOT or the RTO System Dispatcher. - 7.2.5 The Customer's voltage regulators, speed governors and power system stabilizers, if required by ERCOT, will be in service whenever generating units are on-line.
-The Customer will immediately notify the ERCOT Real Time Desk whenever a voltage regulator, speed governor or power system stabilizer is taken out of service or placed back in service.
-The Customer will maintain settings as close as practical to five percent speed regulation. - 7.2.6 The Customer will maintain generating units on-line during system under-frequency conditions to the standards set forth in Section 2.6.2 of the current ERCOT Operating Guides: www.ercot.com/mktrules/guides/noperating/cur.
+- 7.2.2 The Customer shall have generation control personnel on duty at the generating unit site at all times that the generating units are on-line. - 7.2.3 The Customer or Customer's representative shall notify the RTO System Controller (281-894-0491) immediately before a unit is synchronized and connected to CNP's transmission system. - 7.2.4 The Customer shall operate units to support the transmission system voltage by regulating reactive power output up to levels demonstrated in the ERCOT tests as required in the ERCOT Protocols.
+The Customer shall maintain the ERCOT specified voltage level unless otherwise directed by the RTO System Dispatcher or ERCOT. - 7.2.5 The Customer's voltage regulators, speed governors, and power system stabilizers, if required by ERCOT, shall be in service whenever generating units are on-line.
+The Customer shall immediately notify ERCOT whenever a voltage regulator, speed governor, or power system stabilizer is taken out of service or placed back in service.
+The Customer shall maintain settings as close as practical to five percent speed regulation. - 7.2.6 The Customer shall maintain generating units on-line during system frequency and voltage excursions per ERCOT Operating Guides: www.ercot.com/mktrules/guides/noperating/cur.